 Create a multisig wallet

-For you to start properly using a decentralized exchange that acts as an escrow in a multi-signature process, it’s advisable that you first properly understand how the multisig process works, and the fastest way for that would be to test it out yourself by creating a 2 of 3 multisig Bitcoin wallet on BlueWallet for example.
+For you to start properly using a decentralized exchange that acts as an escrow in a multi-signature process, it’s advisable that you first properly understand how the multisig process works, and the fastest way for that would be to test it out yourself by creating a 2 of 3 multisig Bitcoin wallet on either Guarda or BlueWallet for example.

 Fill that new multisig wallet up with a few sats and try to send it to a different wallet that you have.
 You’ll notice that the number of signatures that you need is two, where the first and main wallet that you’re trying to send money from has already signed that transaction you’re trying to send, and now you’re required to get either one of the other associated wallets within this multi-signature set up to sign the transaction.